-Maharashtra is proto–paradise for any high spirited traveler.
-Monuments, caves, beaches, river banks, forest areas, wildlife reserves, tiger reserves, world heritage sites, religious pilgrimage.
+Maharashtra is proto–a paradise for any high-spirited traveler.
+Monuments, caves, beaches, river banks, forest areas, wildlife reserves, tiger reserves, world heritage sites, and religious pilgrimage.
 Name any kind of tourist destination and you will find one in Maharashtra.

-It holds special significance for wildlife enthusiasts since exotic flora and fauna is spread all across the state.
-Hilly terrains and forests of Western Ghats provide it a beautiful landscape and are home to innumerable wildlife species.
+It holds special significance for wildlife enthusiasts since exotic flora and fauna are spread all across the state.
+Hilly terrains and forests of Western Ghats provide it with a beautiful landscape and are home to innumerable wildlife species.

 Tadoba Andhari Tiger Reserve